Returning to Belgium

 Voting is compulsory for Belgian citizens.
 Please note that if you are returning to Belgium you will also be able to vote in communal and regional elections.

 Do not forget to undertake the relevant steps with the British authorities.
-More information may be found here: https://www.gov.uk/moving-or-retiring-abroad
+More information may be found on www.gov.uk/moving-or-retiring-abroad